The Iron Throne (Game of Thrones): Plot

-Weeks later, the lords and ladies of the Seven Kingdoms convene to discuss the fates of Tyrion and Jon, still imprisoned by Grey Worm.
-Tyrion suggests that future monarchs be chosen by a council of lords and ladies, instead of inheriting the crown.
-This suggestion is agreed upon by the lords and ladies present, and Tyrion nominates Bran to be the new king of the Seven Kingdoms, dubbing him Bran the Broken.
-Everyone agrees with the nomination except for Sansa, who declares the North's independence from the Seven Kingdoms.
-Now King of the Six Kingdoms, Bran accepts the North's secession and appoints Tyrion as his Hand so that Tyrion can make amends for his various wrongs.
-Bran sentences Jon to rejoin the Night's Watch for life to appease Grey Worm.
-He and the Unsullied then depart with the Dothraki for Missandei's homeland of Naath.
+Weeks later, the lords and ladies of the Seven Kingdoms convene at the Dragonpit to discuss the fates of Tyrion and Jon, still imprisoned by the Unsullied.
+Tyrion suggests that future monarchs be chosen by a council of lords and ladies, instead of inheriting the crown, while also saying that this was Daenerys' original intention before she succumbed to madness.
+The council agrees and elects Bran as the new king of the Seven Kingdoms.
+Sansa declares the North's independence from the Seven Kingdoms, which Bran accepts.
+Bran appoints Tyrion as his Hand so that Tyrion can make amends for his various wrongs and sentences Jon to rejoin the Night's Watch for life to appease Grey Worm.
+Grey Worm and the Unsullied then depart with the Dothraki for Missandei's homeland of Naath.

-A short time later, Tyrion convenes a new Small Council consisting of Bronn (Master of Coin), Brienne (Lord Commander of the Kingsguard), Davos (Master of Ships), and Sam (Grand Maester).
+A short time later, Tyrion convenes a new Small Council consisting of Bronn, Brienne, Davos, and Sam.
 As they begin planning to rebuild King's Landing, Bran, attended by a newly knighted Podrick Payne, briefly meets with the council before departing whilst enquiring the whereabouts of Drogon.
-Brienne, in her duties as Lord Commander, completes Jaime's entry in the Book of Brothers, which greatly expands his accomplishments.
-Sam is working on completing a book begun by a previous maester after the death of King Robert Baratheon.
+Brienne, in her duties as Lord Commander, completes Jaime's entry in the Book of Brothers, expanding his accomplishments.
+Sam works on completing a book begun by a previous maester after the death of King Robert Baratheon.
 The book will document everything that has happened over the previous few years, and is titled A Song of Ice and Fire.

-Arya decides to set sail and explore the uncharted Sunset Sea west of Westeros.
+Arya decides to explore the uncharted Sunset Sea west of Westeros.
 Sansa returns to Winterfell and is crowned Queen in the North.
 Jon returns to Castle Black and reunites with Tormund, his direwolf Ghost, and the rest of the wildlings.
 Jon leads them to return to the lands beyond the Wall, as the millennia-long winter in that region finally begins to thaw.